nkicsl/Fundus_Review/README.md

 This repository will update contents not included in our previous paper, including descriptions of newly-released fundus image datasets and latest experimental results with their settings.
 The pdf file of our paper: "Applications of Deep Learning in Fundus Images: A Review" is also presented.
-If there are any questions, please contact bowang@mail.nankai.edu.cn
+If there are any questions, please contact bowang@mail.nankai.edu.cn.
+One can also turn to https://ics.nankai.edu.cn/ (in Chinese) to see more related researches of our NKICS lab.
 # Paper
 This is the pdf file of our paper: "Applications of Deep Learning in Fundus Images: A Review" accepted by Medical Image Analysis.
 You can also download it through https://www.sciencedirect.com/science/article/abs/pii/S1361841521000177 or https://arxiv.org/abs/2101.09864.
 # Datasets